This entry contains content that may be considered sensitive to some viewers.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Hawthorne Dog Police Shooting refers to the fatal shooting of a 2-year-old Rottweiler dog by police officers during the roadside arrest of its owner Leon Rosby in Hawthorne, California.
+Hawthorne Dog Police Shooting was the fatal shooting of a two-year-old Rottweiler dog by police officers during the roadside arrest of its owner Leon Rosby in Hawthorne, California.

 On June 30th, 2013, police officers surrounded a house where a suspected robbery had taken place.
 A video recorded by YouTuber Gabriel Martinez shows Rosby filming the police on the sidewalk with his dog Max.
 As police approach Rosby, he can be seen placing the dog inside his car before putting his hands behind his back.
 After Rosby is handcuffed, the dog jumps through the open window of the car and runs toward the officers.
 One officer fired four shots at the Rottweiler, killing him shortly after.
 That evening, Martinez uploaded the video to YouTube, which received over 2.7 million views and 48,200 comments within the first 72 hours.